 The Galaxy Explorer Project is ready.
-You shared your ideas with the community, chose an app, watched a team build it, and can now get the source code.
-If you have a device, Galaxy Explorer Project is also available for download from the Windows Store for Microsoft HoloLens.
+You've shared your ideas with the community, chosen an app, watched a team build it, and now you can get the source code.
+If you have a device, the Galaxy Explorer Project is available for download from the Windows Store for Microsoft HoloLens.

 Our HoloLens development team of designers, artists, and developers built Galaxy Explorer and invited all of you to be part of this journey with them.
 After six weeks of core development and two weeks of refinement, this app is now ready for you!
 You can also follow along our whole journey through the video series below.